rexresearch

 7-chloro-4-phenyl-2H-chromen-2-one (3) and ethyl

-7-chloro-2-oxo-4-phenyl-2H-chromen-3-carboxylate (4), and 1-4 were
+7-chloro-2-oxo-4-phenyl-2H-chromen-3-carboxylate (4), and 1-4

-physicochemically characterized.
-An extensive assessment of their
+were physicochemically characterized.
+An extensive assessment of

-activity against both replicating and non-replicating
+specific activity against both replicating and non-replicating

 Mycobacterium tuberculosis as well as M. tuberculosis isolates